 Discuss academic problems

-Prepare in advance for academic advising meetings.
-Map out courses you want and need to take for your degree and present this to your advisor
+• Prepare in advance for academic advising meetings.
+Map out courses they want and need to take for their degree programmes and present this to their advisor

-Initiate contact with your advisor and get to know them
+• Initiate contact with their advisor and get to know them

-Make and honor academic advising appointments.
-Just as you have a variety of responsibilities, your advisor has multiple students to advise as well as other professional obligations, realize that their time is just as important as your time
+• Make and honour academic advising appointments.
+Just as they have a variety of responsibilities, their various advisors also have multiple students to advice as well as other professional obligations.
+Students must realize that their advisor’s time is just as important as you’re their own personal time

-Know academic policies, procedures, and regulations such as drop/add, retakes, academic probation/dismissal, academic fresh start, financial aid, etc.
+• Know academic policies, procedures and regulations such as add/drop, retakes, academic probation/dismissal, academic fresh start, financial aid etc.

-Seek specialized assistance from academic support and student services department as needed.
-While your advisor is available for your help, there are limitations to what services they should provide for you.
-Ask them for references to specialized services such as personal counseling, career and employment services, tutoring, etc.
+• Seek specialized assistance from academic support and student services department as needed.
+While advisors are available for their help, there are limitations to what services they can provide to students.
+Students can ask them for references to specialized services such as: personal counseling, career & employment services, tutoring etc.

-Make the effort to get to know your advisor personally, the better you know one another and the more comfortable you feel, the more successful your advising relationship will be.
+• Make the effort to get to know their advisors personally.
+The better they know one another, the more comfortable the student feels and the more successful their advisory relationship will be.